mrwweb/mrw-simplified-editor-wordpress/readme.txt

 Yes!
 As of v2.0.0, the plugin removes some blocks, all default style variations, and a number of annoying settings that distract from making good content.

-= What happens to the old features of this editor? =
+= What happens to the old features of this plugin? =

 Nothing!
 All the changes made to the Classic editor remain in place and appear in the Classic Block in the Block Editor.